-At 31 December 2015, the Company had 199,105,326 issued and outstanding Ordinary Shares with a NAV of \$223,335,759 and a NAV per Ordinary Share of \$1.1217.
-The Company's NAV per Ordinary Share is calculated by the Company's administrator, Prime Management Limited (a division of SS&C GlobeOp) (the "Administrator"), (or such other person as the Directors may appoint for such purpose from time to time) and published on a monthly basis, within 15 business days after the end of each calendar month through a regulatory information service ("RIS") authorised by the Financial Conduct Authority (the "FCA") and on the list of RISs maintained by the FCA.
+At 31 December 2016, the Company had 178,698,523 issued and outstanding Ordinary Shares and 19,855,391 Redemption Shares.
+The Company's NAV per Ordinary Share and per Redemption Share is calculated by the Company's administrator, SS&C Fund Services (Bermuda) Ltd. (the "Administrator") (or such other person as the Directors may appoint for such purpose from time to time) and published on a monthly basis, within 15 business days after the end of each calendar month through a regulatory information service ("RIS") authorised by the Financial Conduct Authority (the "FCA") and on the list of RISs maintained by the FCA.